SillyTavern/SillyTavern-Docs/Usage/Core Concepts/worldinfo.md

 Entries with keys containing only one word will be matched only if the entire word is present in the search text.
 Enabled by default.

 For example, if the setting is enabled and the entry key is "king", then text such as "long live the king" would be matched, but "it's not to my liking" wouldn't.

+**Important:** this setting can have a detrimental effect when use with languages that don't use whitespace to separate words (e.g. Japanese or Chinese).
+If you write entries in these languages, it is advised to keep it off.

 ### Alert on overflow